Madrik lay on his back and stared at the rich blue sky, praying for cloud to

 * * *

 A few days later, Madrik was lying on his back, watching the stars restlessly wandering above him.
 One of them appeared to be chasing another.
 Halfway across the sky they sped before the chaser caught up, and then they both stopped.
 A few more stars gathered around them.
+Legend had it that the gods were watching from above.
+As far as Madrik could tell, they were just as lost as he was.

 His ankle was much better already, the swelling having receded.
 His wounds likewise were healing well.
 He would soon be able to walk, and get out of the desert.